bean-frog/beansuite/README.md

 ## Installation and Use
-- clone the repository or download the code as .zip and unpack -open docs.html in a text editor and replace YOURAPIKEY in the script tag (shown in screenshot:)
+- clone the repository or download the code as .zip and unpack
+- open docs.html in a text editor and replace YOURAPIKEY in the script tag (shown in screenshot:)
 ![screenshot](readmeassets/1.png)
 - ensure `npm` and `nodejs` are installed on your system
 - open a terminal and `cd` to the projects root directory